Mintimate/DocVitePressOMR/en/guide/installRime.md

 Installing only fcitx5 can work, but doesn't allow Chinese input.
 To use fcitx5 for Chinese, also need the fcitx5-chinese-addons extension.
 These two packages need to be installed together for full Chinese input support in Debian.

 Then install the fcitx5 Rime input keyboard:
 ```bash
 sudo apt install fcitx5-rime
 ```

+"`librime-plugin-lua` might also be `librime-lua`.
+However, if your `librime` version is relatively low, you may not be able to use all the features of the Mint configuration, or you may not be able to use the Oh-my-rime's configuration at all.
+Refer to: [Linux Mint configuration not working?](faQ.html#linux%E8%96%84%E8%8D%B7%E9%85%8D%E7%BD%AE%E6%97%A0%E6%B3%95%E4%BD%BF%E7%94%A8)

+At this point, you need to compile and install `librime` and `Fcitx5`; or you can use a third-party software store, such as: [Flatpak](https://flatpak.org/)"

 ![Install Fcitx5](/image/guide/installFcitx5.webp)